vhive-serverless/vHive/README.md

 Cloud Native Computing Foundation's [Containerd](https://containerd.io/), and [Kubernetes](https://kubernetes.io/).

-vHive adopts [Knative's]() flexible programming model, allowing the researchers to quickly deploy and experiment with *any* serverless applications that may comprise many functions, running in secure Firecracker microVMs, as well as serverfull services.
+vHive adopts the [Knative](https://knative.dev/) flexible programming model, allowing the researchers to quickly deploy and experiment with *any* serverless applications that may comprise many functions, running in secure Firecracker microVMs, as well as serverfull services.
 Both the functions and the stateful services can be deployed using OCI/Docker images.